dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Once the necessary claim sets were collected, the OP creates the Aggregated Claims response to be returned.

-The response can be returned as ID Token or Userinfo Response ( or Claims Endpoing Response).
+The response can be returned as ID Token or Userinfo Response ( or Claims Endpoint Response).

 The aggreated claims response is constructed as follows: